Ch3rryBlast/Cave-diving-Robot/Technical Manual/Technical Manual.md

 ### The ESP32-WROOM can make its own wifi service for the camera to use.

 ## Vertical Movement by the Body
-### For verticle movement there are four different circles each controlled by a DC motor.
+### For verticle movement there are four different circle joints each controlled by a DC motor.
 ### For each DC motor to move the ESP32-WROOM gets data from another ESP32-WROOM which is a part of the controller.
 ### The DC motors move by the Arduino Uno processing the data from the ESP32-WROOM and sending a analog voltage to the DC motors.
 The analog voltage controls speed instead of the DC motors either going full speed or not going at all.
 ![The two circles on one side and the DC motors](Circles&DC.png)